 Pouch 2: Scratch Art

-Get ready for summer with this ocean animal scratch art!
+Dive in with our ocean animal scratch art!
 Your little ones can uncover the different sea animals by using their pincer grasp to hold the stylus to scratch off and see what's below.
 This helps with fine motor skills and gets those creative thoughts flowing.

 How to use: